How to Estimate Company-Specific Risk

 Company-Specific Risk

 Business valuation is determined by the expected rate of return for the “risk” that the investor is taking to purchase the business and the future earnings of the acquired company.
-In essence, the purchaser is giving up the opportunity cost to have that money invested somewhere else.
+In essence, the purchaser is giving up the opportunity cost to invest that money elsewhere.

 There are basically two main categories of risk: External and Internal.
 External risks cannot be controlled by the business owner while internal risks fall under the control and influence of the entrepreneur.
 In formal finance terms, external risks are referred to as systematic or aggregate risks.
 These include risks like the general economy, the industry, regulations, technology, political environment and others.
 They are risks that impact every business and cannot be changed by an individual business owner.